-- complete an enrollment agreement (must be signed by a parent or guardian if the applicant is under 18 years of age).
-Applicants under 18 years of age must reach their 18th birthday prior to the expected graduation date from the program. - obtain a background clearance at the time of enrollment.
+- of age must reach their 18th birthday prior to the expected graduation date from the program. - obtain a background clearance at the time of enrollment.
 Information on how to obtain this clearance will be given to the applicant during the admissions process. - provide their high school diploma or a copy of their GED/HSE, 1 set of official high school transcripts, and 1 set of unofficial high school transcripts.